 In iOS 7, you have the ability to increase/decrease the font-size in all apps.
 There are basically two places where you can configure this feature and apps (that support “Dynamic Text Sizing”) will have a larger/smaller text size based on your configuration.

 This is usually an accessibility-related feature.
 If you find that text size is smaller in most of the apps that you are using, you should not strain your eyes.
 Instead, simply change the text size.

-How to Increase Font-size On Your iPhone/iPad in iOS 7
+How to Increase Font-size On Your iPhone or iPad

 There’s also Accessibility where you can change the font size.

 Step #3.
 Tap on Larger Type.